sigstore/docs/content/en/main-concepts.md

 position: 2
 category: "About sigstore"
 features:
-  - Cosign (container signing, verification and storage)
+  - Cosign (signing, verification and storage for containers and other artifacts)
   - Fulcio (root certificate authority)
   - Rekor (transparency log)
   - OpenID Connect (means of authentication)